BrendanHiggins/BrendanHiggins.github.io/_posts/2021-08-20-covid-cards.md

 Nobody should be expected to use an ill-conceived paper card to gain entry to a business or engage in society.

 All of this makes me wonder if we would have been better off never introducing the concept of "cards" at all, especially if we had foresight with just how poorly they would be executed to begin with.
-Sadly, at this point, the Pandoras Box of vax validation trinkets has already been opened.
+Sadly, at this point, the Pandora's Box of vax validation trinkets has already been opened.